A healthy snack bar that's gluten-free and vegan. Guilt-free rhubarb crumb bars.

 - If you are concerned about gluten make sure you use certified gluten-free oats.

-- This recipe uses no added flour - just whole grain oats pulsed in a blender to make a fine powder or flour.
-A high speed blender will make quick work of this, but any standard blender will do.
-It just make take a couple of minutes.
+- This recipe uses no added flour - just whole-grain oats pulsed in a blender to make a fine powder or flour.
+A high-speed blender will make quick work of this, but any standard blender will do.
+It just takes a couple of minutes.

 - I've used coconut oil to keep these vegan.
 Any vegan buttery spread will work.
-Or you could use real dairy butter if vegan is not important to you.
+Or you could use real dairy butter if vegan is unimportant to you.

 Here is how you make them: